tshates/tshates.github.io/_pages/skills.md

 *Data analysis*
 1. Data "wrangling", analysis and visualization using R coding language
 2. Statistics (using R for coding)
 3. Proficient use of Excel
+4. Scientific writing

 *Field & Other skills*
 1. Electrical penetration graph technique for monitoring piercing-sucking feeding behaviors of insects